-The Schwimmwagen was adapted from the Kübelwagen to produce a four-wheeled drive amphibious vehicle.
-It was widely used - not just in an amphibious role - fulfilling a similar function to jeeps in the Allied armies.
+The Schwimmwagen was adapted from the Kübelwagen to produce a four-wheel drive amphibious vehicle.
+It was widely used - and not just in an amphibious role - fulfilling a similar function to jeeps in the Allied armies.
 It was issued to reconnaissance units.
 Principal service: 1942-45.
 Numbers manufactured: 15,000.

-Cost 21pts (Inexperienced), 26pts (Regular), 31pts (Veteran)
+Cost: 21pts (Inexperienced), 26pts (Regular), 31pts (Veteran)

-Weapons None
+Weapons: None

-Damage Value 6+ (soft-skin)
+Damage Value: 6+ (soft-skin)

-Transport Up to 3 men
+Transport: Up to 3 men

-Tow None
+Tow: None

+Options:

-Options - May have a pintle-mounted MMG covering the front arc for +15pts, losing all transport capacity.
+May have a pintle-mounted MMG covering the front arc for +15pts

+Special Rules:

-Special Rules - Amphibious
+Amphibious